This post is also available in Deutsch, Français.and Español

 - Regions: U.S. and E.U.

-The locations inside the regions whitelist can decrypt half of the key (KEK1), and need to also be outside the blacklist to decrypt the other half of the key (KEK2).
+The locations inside the regions allowlist can decrypt half of the key (KEK1), and need to also be outside the blocklist to decrypt the other half of the key (KEK2).
 In the example, London and Dallas only have access to KEK1 because they can’t decrypt KEK2.
 These locations can’t reconstruct KEK and therefore can’t decrypt the private key.
 Every other location in the E.U. and U.S. can decrypt KEK1 and KEK2 so they can construct KEK to decrypt the private key.
-Tokyo and Sydney can decrypt the KEK from the whitelist and use it to decrypt the private key.
+Tokyo and Sydney can decrypt the KEK from the allowlist and use it to decrypt the private key.

 This will make the private TLS key available in all of the EU and US except for Dallas and London and it will additionally be available in Tokyo and Sydney.
 The result is the following map: